scala/scala3/docs/_spec/05-classes-and-objects.md

 Generally, a _companion module_ of a class is an object which has the same name as the class and is defined in the same scope and compilation unit.
 Conversely, the class is called the _companion class_ of the module.

-Very much like a concrete class definition, an object definition may still contain declarations of abstract type members, but not of abstract term members.
+Very much like a concrete class definition, an object definition may still contain definitions of abstract type members, but not of abstract term members.

 ## Enum Definitions